Ngorongoro in Tanzania

 3. Tarangire National Park

-As one of Tanzania’s best birding destinations, you’ll have the chance to spot over 550 species, including the ashy starling, northern pied babbler, bushveld pipit and yellow-collared lovebird.
+As one of Tanzania’s best birding destinations, you’ll have the chance to spot over 550 species, including the ashy starling, northern pied babbler, bushveld pipit, and yellow-collared lovebird.

-Tarangire is also famed for its breathtaking landscapes, with ancient baobab trees, acacia woodlands, and massive termite mounds (home to dwarf mongoose), dotting the plains.
+Tarangire is also famed for its breathtaking landscapes, with ancient baobab trees, acacia woodlands, and massive termite mounds (home to dwarf mongoose), dotting the plains

 Top highlights

-• Night safaris and walking safaris available.
+• Night and walking safaris in select areas

 Quick facts